Ferm0494/Library/README.md

 4. Type  git clone and then paste the URL you previously copied to the clipboard

-5. Open your web browser and the index.html local file that was copied to the proyect folder
+5. Open your web browser and then open the index.html local file that was copied to the proyect folder

 ## See a live demo [Here](https://xenodochial-knuth-d5f1c9.netlify.app/)